title

 The "SOLD IN U.K." and the symbol "(P)196X" notice stayed intact.

-Small "33 1-3 R.P.M." logo was printed above the PARLOPHONE logo instead of a "33 1/3 R.P.M." logo.
+A small "33 1-3 R.P.M." logo was printed above the PARLOPHONE logo instead of a "33 1/3 R.P.M." logo.

-label Under Preparation Apple label Type-1:
+label label Apple label Type-1:

-"An E.M.I.
+The "An E.M.I.
 Recording" credit was not yet printed on the label.

 Under Preparation label Apple label Type-2: